Mid-level 5 min · March 06, 2026

 Symptom

-subtle logic bugs where a variable persists across calls but isn't shared between objects in the way you expect —
+Subtle logic bugs where a variable persists across calls but isn't shared between objects in the way you expect.

 Fix

-understand the distinction clearly. static int count inside a function body persists between calls to that function but is invisible outside it. static int count inside a class is shared across all instances.
+Understand the distinction clearly. static int count inside a function body persists between calls to that function but is invisible outside it. static int count inside a class is shared across all instances.
 They use the same keyword for different — though related — purposes.

 Interview Questions on This Topic

-• QWhat is the difference between a static data member and a static local variable in C++?
-Can you give a use case for each?
+What is the difference between a static data member and a static local v...

 Frequently Asked Questions